laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 If the defender commits to these even probabilities, the attacker would just prefer to use switch 1 all the time because that does the most expected damage out of all options given the defender's strategy.
 Then the defender would then want to change their strategy in response, and so on, so forth.
-A reasonable line of questioning to ask - "ok, does this changing of responses ever stop?
+A reasonable line of questioning to ask is - "ok, does this changing of responses ever stop?
 Is there a time where the 2 players stop wanting to change their strategy?"
 My intuition is that this would be the strategies that players with repeated play experience would tend towards [^4].